Background Image for Header:

 What immigration status do I have during OPT?

 A student with OPT authorization is still an F-1 student holding an EAD (Employment Authorization Document) card for OPT.

 When can I start working under OPT?

-Work only after your receive the OPT Employment Authorization Document (EAD) issued by the USCIS, and the effective start date listed on the employment document has been reached.
+Work only after you receive the OPT EAD card issued by the USCIS, and the effective start date listed on the employment document has been reached.

-Authorization for OPT is granted by USCIS and processing can take up to 3 months.
+Authorization for OPT is granted by USCIS and processing can take up to 3-5 months ( https://egov.uscis.gov/processing-times).
 Therefore it is important that you apply for the authorization well in advance of the date you wish to start working.
-You may apply up to 90 days before completion of studies and NO LATER THAN 60 days after.
-You MUST file your application with USCIS within 30 days of receiving the new OPT Form I-20 from ISSS.
+You may apply up to 90 days before completion of studies and no later than 60 days after.
+You must file your application with USCIS within 30 days of receiving the new OPT Form I-20 from ISSS.